vmchale/atspkg/README.md

 This is a build system for ATS written in Haskell and configured with Dhall.
 It is not yet stable.

+# Features & Non-Features

+Things that `atspkg` will do for you:

+  * Dramatically simplify CI for ATS projects
+  * Simplify distribution of your project
+  * Enable Haskell builds that depend on ATS code
+  * Enable ATS builds that depend on Haskell code
+  * Ensure reproducible builds by allowing pinning a compiler version
+  * Track all file dependencies.
+  * Make contributing to your projects easier

+Things that `atspkg` will not do for you:

+  * Dependency resolution (this is planned)
+  * Give you the full flexibility of the C/ATS ecosystem
+  * Simplify builds involving other ecosystems
+  * Provide a centralized package repository

 ## Installation

 ### Script